 Whether you have an antique chair with torn-out fabric or an outdated piece with saggy cushions, reupholstering your furnishings is always an interesting way to flaunt your creativity.
 Also, it is a cost-effective way to transform the whole style and comfort while saving your expense of shopping for a new one.

 If your chair’s structure is in fine condition but its appearance is low-grade, reupholstering it would be the best choice.
-If you want to reupholster your chair by yourself rather than hiring professionals or purchasing a new piece, you are at the right place.
-In this guide by Upholstery Pro, you’ll learn about the simple DIY procedure to reupholster a chair.
+If you want to reupholster your chair by yourself rather than hiring furniture upholstery experts or purchasing a new piece, you are at the right place.
+In this guide by Upholstery pro, you’ll learn about the simple DIY procedure to reupholster a chair.

 Before You Begin